 Additionally, there are special rules for special types of cases like consumer cases, where a consumer sues an entrepreneur, which contain specific provisions in favor of the consumer in order to compensate for the consumer’s generally weaker position.

-Juslaws & Consult have a first-rate Litigation Department comprising Thai lawyers who are experts in all levels and categories of litigation including:
+Juslaws & Consult have first-rate litigation lawyers comprising Thai lawyers who are experts in all levels and categories of litigation in Thailand including:

 - Civil law